OliverEvans96/docker-head/README.md

 # Instructions

 - Generate root password for image by running `./setpasswd.sh` and entering a password.
-- Build the image with `docker-compose build`
+- Build the image with `docker-compose build`.
+- At this point, you can delete `passwd.txt`.
-- Run with `docker-compose up -d` (`-d` for daemon - otherwise, terminal will be blocked until container is stopped)
+- Run with `docker-compose up -d` (`-d` for daemon - otherwise, terminal will be blocked until container is stopped).
 - Connect with `ssh root@localhost -p 10385`.
 Enter the root password you set previously.

 # Misc.